As time goes by, it’s easy to fall into the trap of thinking that it’s “too late” for certain opportunities.

 In conclusion

-I hope this short post has convinced you that NOW is the perfect time to pursue your feminine dreams – whatever that might mean for you.
-It is absolutely not too late!
+I hope this post has convinced you that it’s never too late for your MTF transformation or transition.
+Now is the perfect time to pursue your feminine dreams, whatever they may be.

-I’d love to hear your thoughts on this topic, so please share a comment below!
+I’d love to hear your thoughts on this topic, so please share your comments below!

 Love,